Clark Hulings: The Work of Art and the Dignity of Work

 Please write "Hulings Book" in the memo line.

-Clark Hulings: Quantum Realist will establish Hulings as a pivotal American artist, one whose career straddles the Golden Age of Illustration and fine easel painting, realism and modernism, art as a calling and art as a profession, as well as the pre and post digital worlds.
+Clark Hulings: The Work of Art and the Dignity of Work will establish Hulings as a pivotal American artist, one whose career straddles the Golden Age of Illustration and fine easel painting, realism and modernism, art as a calling and art as a profession, as well as the pre and post digital worlds.
 Hulings embraced change throughout his career without ever relinquishing his training, his subject, his work ethic, or his passion.

 The centenary of Clark Hulings’ birth is November 20, 2022, which makes this terrific timing for this project.
 This book is a pivotal piece of the Hulings legacy, anchoring the value of the paintings and reaching diverse audiences worldwide: collectors, artists, scholars, students, libraries, and art lovers.